sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

 cf login
 ```

-The `cf CLI` will ask you for your mail and your password.
+The CLI will ask you for your mail and your password.
 After entering these, you should be successfully logged in.

+**_TODO_** Good to know info
+**Note**: The CF stores your credentials securely in `???`.
+You stay logged in until `???`.

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 2: ](Generate project from archetype)]

-To generate your first project from the Maven archetype, run the following command:
+To generate your first project from the Maven archetype, run the following command: (for Windows PowerShell see [Appendix](Troubleshooting))

 ```
-mvn archetype:generate -DarchetypeGroupId=com.sap.cloud.s4hana.archetypes -DarchetypeArtifactId=scp-cf-tomee -DarchetypeVersion=LATEST
+mvn archetype:generate -DarchetypeGroupId=com.sap.cloud.s4hana.archetypes -DarchetypeArtifactId=scp-cf-tomee -DarchetypeVersion=RELEASE
 ```
 During the generation process, Maven will require additional parameters to form your project:

-**`groupId`** - An identifier representing your group, company or organization (e.g. `com.sap.cloud.sdk.tutorial`)
+  -  **`groupId`** - An identifier representing your group, company or organization (e.g. `com.sap.cloud.sdk.tutorial`)
-**`artifactId`** - An identifier for your application (e.g. `firstapp`)
+  -  **`artifactId`** - An identifier for your application (e.g. `firstapp`)
-**`version`** - The version of your application (e.g. `1.0-SNAPSHOT`)
+  -  **`version`** - The version of your application (e.g. `1.0-SNAPSHOT`)
-The version of your application (e.g. `1.0-SNAPSHOT`)
-**`package`** - The name of the top-level package your source code will reside in (typically equal to your **`groupId`**, e.g. `com.sap.cloud.sdk.tutorial`).
+  -  **`package`** - The name of the top-level package your source code will reside in (typically equal to your **`groupId`**, e.g. `com.sap.cloud.sdk.tutorial`).
 Please pay attention to package and directory names in any upcoming source code when using a different package name than suggested here.
-**`uniqueHostname`** - A unique identifier to determine your initial project URL on `Cloud Foundry`.
+  -  **`uniqueHostname`** - A unique identifier to determine your initial project URL on `Cloud Foundry`.
 This value must be unique across your `Cloud Foundry` region, but it can easily be changed later on.
 We recommend _Application Name + some random number_, e.g. `firstapp-D123456` (please, use a different number than D123456 - this is likely already taken by another developer trying out their sample application).

 After providing these values, Maven will generate your project from the archetype.

 ![Maven generates project from archetype](maven-generates-project.png)

-**Note**: Here you have created an application which is based on the [`TomEE` runtime](http://tomee.apache.org/) which is `Java EE 6` compliant `OpenSource` runtime that is available in the `Cloud Foundry` platform if your goal is to create a `Java EE` application.
-You may also initialize the project with `SpringBoot` (`artifactId`: `scp-cf-spring`) or on a pure `Tomcat` container (`artifactId`: `scp-cf-tomcat`).
-Our tutorial series will be primarily based on the `TomEE` runtime.
-Nonetheless, the SAP Cloud SDK is compatible with these popular `runtimes` too.
+**Note**: Here you have created an application which is based on the [TomEE runtime](http://tomee.apache.org/) which is a `Java EE 6` compliant open-source runtime that is available in the `Cloud Foundry` platform if your goal is to create a `Java EE` application.
+You may also initialize the project with [SpringBoot](https://spring.io/projects/spring-boot).
+To adapt the archetype simply change the `artifactId` to `scp-cf-spring`.
+Our tutorial series will be primarily based on the TomEE runtime.
+Nonetheless, the SAP Cloud SDK is compatible with these popular runtimes too.

 [DONE]
 [ACCORDION-END]